radiantearth/community-sprints/workstreams/core-api-mechanics.md

 * GRPC version of spec?
 What would that look like?
 Should we specify it as well?

+* Projections - only return records in one projection?
+Reprojection as an extension?
+How to handle data that is delivered in different projections?

 ### Background Reading / Prep work